MSUSEL/msusecl-pique-data/src/main/java/persistence/mongo/README.md

 It's likely that all can be installed with apt/apt-get/snaps.

 1. Pull and run the mongodb community docker image with the following command.
 Note this will create a persistent volume on your computer that will require 250M - 500M of space.
-This is an unauthenticated local database running over localhost.
+This is an unauthenticated local persistence running over localhost.
 I am working orchestrating this whole process with docker-compose.
-We will eventually have a config that switches between a local database and connecting to a persistent database.
+We will eventually have a config that switches between a local persistence and connecting to a persistent persistence.

 ```